The Girl on the Train (novel): Reception

-The review aggregator website Book Marks reported that 29% of critics gave the book a "rave" review, whilst 43% and 14% of the critics expressed "positive" or "mixed" impressions, respectively.
-Another 14% of the critics "panned" the book, based on a sample of seven reviews.
+By early March, less than two months after its release, the novel had sold over one million copies, and an additional half million by April.
+It occupied the #1 spot of the UK hardback book chart for 20 weeks, breaking the record for the longest any book had held the top spot.
+By 2021, it had sold an estimated 23 million copies worldwide.

-The Girl on the Train received mostly positive reviews from critics and audiences alike.
-In 2015 it became the fastest-selling adult hardcover novel in history, and it spent over four months on the New York Times Bestseller List following its release.
-Kirkus Reviews praised the novel with a starred review, writing that "even the most astute readers will be in for a shock as Hawkins slowly unspools the facts, exposing the harsh realities of love and obsession's inescapable links to violence."
-Subsequently, the novel was honoured by Kirkus Reviews as one of the best books of 2015, in the fiction category.
+Kirkus Reviews gave the novel a starred review, writing that: "even the most astute readers will be in for a shock as Hawkins slowly unspools the facts, exposing the harsh realities of love and obsession's inescapable links to violence."
+Subsequently, the novel was honoured by Kirkus Reviews as one of the best novels of 2015.
 The book also won the 2015 Goodreads Choice Award in the category Mystery & Thriller.

 In a less positive review for The New York Times, Jean Hanff Korelitz questioned the novel's narrative structure and criticised the protagonist for behaving "illogically, self-destructively, and narcissistically."

-The Girl on the Train has been compared frequently to Gone Girl by Gillian Flynn, as both novels employ unreliable narrators and deal with suburban life.
-Paula Hawkins has waved these comparisons off, however, saying in an interview with The Hollywood Reporter: "Amy Dunne is a psychopath, an incredibly controlling and manipulative, smart, cunning woman.
+The Girl on the Train has been compared to Gone Girl by Gillian Flynn, as both novels employ unreliable narrators and deal with suburban life.
+Paula Hawkins has dismissed these comparisons, however, saying in an interview with The Hollywood Reporter: "Amy Dunne is a psychopath, an incredibly controlling and manipulative, smart, cunning woman.
 [Rachel is] just a mess who can't do anything right."